-- 1 From the Printers menu, click Printer Listing. - 2 From the Printer Listing page, do any of the following: - To search for specific printers, do any of the following: - Use the search box to search for an IP address, host name, system name, or serial number. - Use the filters. - Run a saved search.
-For more information, see "Running a saved search" on page 29. - Change the printer listing view.
-For more information, see "Changing the printer listing view" on page 29.
+- 1 From the Printers menu, click Printer Listing. - 2 From the Printer Listing page, do any of the following: - To search for specific printers, do any of the following: - Use the search box to search for an IP address, host name, system name, or serial number.

+Change the printer listing view.
+For more information, see "Changing the printer listing view" on page 38.

-Note: If you are using the search box, then the application searches all the printers in the system.
+Note: If you are using the search box, then the application searches for all the printers in the system.
 The selected filters and saved searches are ignored.
 If you run a saved search, then the criteria specified in the saved search are used.
 The selected filters and the IP address or host name typed in the search box are ignored.
 You can also use the filters to narrow down the current search results.